 CIEP has in collaboration with the Florence School of Regulation of European University institute, the Regional Energy Research Centre of Corvinus University Budapest en the Centre for European Policy Studies in Brussels done a project "Schengenizing European Energy policy".
-In 2013 this resulted in a number of workshops at the various institutions and a publication in 2013, "A Regional EU Energy Policy?" and will lead to more publictions in 2014.
+In 2014 this resulted in a number of workshops at the various institutions and a number of publications on the subject of Regional EU Energy Policy?